Network-Adjusted Covariates for Community Detection: Methodology

 In Step 4, we apply the built-in {\it kmeans} function in {\it R}, which finds a local optimum by the algorithm in \citet{kmeans}.
 To reduce errors, we use multiple random seeds.

 Here is the high-level intuition why applying $k$-means on $\Rhat$ yields a satisfactory community detection result.
 As we explained, the network-adjusted covariate vectors $y_i$ are dominated by the covariates of neighbors if $i \in \mathcal{D}$ or by the covariate itself if $i \in \mathcal{S}$.
 Therefore, consider a relatively dense community $k_d$ and all nodes in community $k_d$ share the same distribution of neighbors.
-Thus, the sum of neighbors' covariates has the same distribution, up to the degree heterogeneity factor, and the rows in $Y$ corresponding to community $k_d$ share the same center up to a constant factor.
-Meanwhile, consider a sparse community $k_s$ where $y_i$s are dominated by $\alpha_i x_i$ for nodes that $\ell(i) = k_s$.
-Since $x_i$s have the same distribution, up to the constant factor $\alpha_i$, these $y_i$s have the same distribution, and construct rows of $Y$ corresponding to community $k_s$.
-With a delicate random matrix analysis, we can prove the left singular matrix $\Xihat$ in Step 2 inherits such consistency within each community, and hence rows of $\Rhat$ in Step 3 corresponding to the same community will have the same center, eliminating the constant factor by normalization.
-The $k$-means algorithm minimizes the within-cluster sum of the squared distance to the center, which achieves the true labels.
+Thus, the sum of neighbors' covariates has the same distribution, up to the degree heterogeneity factor.
+Therefore, rows in $Y$ corresponding to community $k_d$ share the same centre up to a constant factor.
+Now we turn to a sparse community, say $k_s$.
+For $i$ in community $k_s$, $y_i$ is dominated by $\alpha_i x_i$.
+Since $x_i$s have the same distribution, up to the constant factor $\alpha_i$, these $y_i$s have the same distribution.
+Again, rows of $Y$ corresponding to community $k_s$ share the same centre up to a constant factor.
+With a delicate random matrix analysis, we can prove the left singular matrix $\Xihat$ in Step 2 inherits such consistency within each community, and hence rows of $\Rhat$ in Step 3 corresponding to the same community will have the same centre, eliminating the constant factor by normalization.
+The $k$-means algorithm minimizes the within-cluster sum of the squared distance to the centre, which achieves the true labels.